fboender/sec-tools/README.md

 ## <a name="about">About</a>

-These are security tools for reporting and alerting about security information.
-The current focus is on user authorization / authentication.
+These are security tools for reporting and alerting about security information and events.
+The focus is on gathering and annotating authentication, authorization and system configuration information and reporting and alerting based on this information.

 The tools are written as separate unix tools that read and write from / to standard output.
 These can be combined to produce the desired result.